yext/search-ui-react/docs/search-ui-react.staticfiltersprops.md

 </td><td>

-_(Optional)_ Whether or not to display the visible search input label.
+_(Optional)_ Whether or not to display the search input label visibly.
 Defaults to false.

 </td></tr>